 \end{thmi}

-In Remark~\ref{rem:specialcommute} below, we give some indication of why this result might fail without the hypothesis of virtually special for the cube complex.
+In particular, compact special groups (i.e., fundamental groups of compact cube complexes which are special in the sense of Haglund--Wise \cite{HaglundWiseSpecial}) satisfy the $\mathbf F_U$ stabilizers, orthogonal decomposition, and commutative properties.
+Therefore Theorem \ref{thmi:SHHGconjugators} holds for all virtually compact special groups.
 We note that \cite{CrispGodelleWiest:ConjRAAGs} establish a linear time solution to the conjugacy problem for fundamental groups of compact special cube complexes.
-Their result doesn't a priori establish the linear conjugator property of Theorem~\ref{thmi:CAT0}, although we believe that their approach could be used to do so.
+Their result doesn't a priori establish the linear conjugator property of Theorem~\ref{thmi:SHHGconjugators}, although we believe that their approach could be used to do so.